ericstrobl/CCI/README.md

 > library(CCI)

 # Use

+The algorithm essentially runs like fci() in the pcalg package:

 > DCG = generate_DCG_LE(15,2) #instantiate a DCG

 > sample_DCG = sample_DCG_LE(nsamps=1000, DCG) #generate Gaussian samples from the DCG